 Address: Pablo García Garrido 2, 10136 Cañamero

-Having checked the bars of the main road, this was the best restaurant we bumped into.
-We found the place nice enough, the staff was attentive, the food was good, and so was the price, so I’d recommend it.
+Having checked the bars on the main road, this was the best restaurant I bumped into.
+I found the place nice enough, the staff was attentive, the food was good, and so was the price, so I’d recommend it.
 I haven’t stayed in the hotel, so I can’t personally recommend it as accommodation.
 You may want to check it out using the link in the practical information section below.

 - Free Russian salad-like starter